Skip to main content

 In July 2021, the City of Tempe solicited proposals to develop a new sports arena and mixed-use development adjacent to Phoenix Sky Harbor International Airport.
 Tempe received one proposal from Bluebird Development, a firm that represents the Arizona Coyotes Hockey Franchise.
 The proposed location is at the northeast corner of Rio Salado Parkway and Priest Drive.
 On June 2, the Tempe City Council voted to move forward with negotiations on the project and on November 29, 2022, the Tempe City Council voted unanimously to approve land use changes and an agreement with the developer of the Tempe Entertainment District, with the intention of having final approval of the project decided by Tempe voters in May 2023.

 In the weeks leading up to the November 29 vote, Sky Harbor met with the City of Tempe and worked with the developer to ensure that the airport is provided protections to support its long term growth and future development.
-Negotiations wrapped up successfully prior to the Tempe City Council vote.
+Negotiations wrapped up successfully with the developer prior to the Tempe City Council vote.
 Examples of additional developer protections include consultation on crane heights and mitigations should any crane create performance issues for our airlines, full indemnification against litigation over noise and vibrations caused by aircraft, noise mitigation and insulation, noise disclosures, avigation easements, wildlife studies, traffic mitigation studies and funding, glare/reflectivity mitigation, good neighbor agreement, and restrictions on events that may impact the operation of Sky Harbor.

-The following is a timeline of events leading up to the November 29, 2022 Tempe City Council meeting:
+The following is a timeline of events leading up to the Nov.
+29, 2022 Tempe City Council meeting:

 Sept.
 20, 2021, City of Phoenix Director of Aviation Services Chad Makovsky sent a letter regarding the Tempe Arena Request for Proposals, no. 22-030 (Rio Salado Pkwy & Priest Drive); Arizona Coyotes (IceArizona Hockey Co LLC) & Bluebird Development LLC’s Proposal to Nicholas Wood of Snell & Wilmer on Sept.
 20. See the letter.